Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

-Usually the MCMC techniques are based on Gibbs Sampling because the independence of the variables of one layer given the state of the other makes this sampling scheme especially easy: sampling a new state of the hidden layer in the first step and sampling a new state of the visible layer in the second.
+Usually the MCMC techniques are based on Gibbs Sampling because the independence of the variables of one layer given the state of the other makes this sampling scheme especially easy: sampling a new state for all hidden variables in the first step and sampling a new state for all visible variables in the second.

 The concrete form of the conditional distribution depends on the energy function.
 Choosing a suitable energy function leads to conditional distributions which are